kili-technology/kili-python-sdk/docs/tutorials.md

 The label parsing [tutorial](https://python-sdk-docs.kili-technology.com/latest/sdk/tutorials/label_parsing/) will show you how you can read and write label data more efficiently.

+This [tutorial](https://python-sdk-docs.kili-technology.com/latest/sdk/tutorials/importing_coco/) shows how to import COCO annotations into Kili.

 ## Managing workflows

 In [this tutorial](https://python-sdk-docs.kili-technology.com/latest/sdk/tutorials/set_up_workflows/) you will learn how to manage your review queue, set up quality assurance measures, assign specific labelers to assets, and prioritize assets to be annotated.